Bowed Legs in Puppies

 The problem with bowed legs is that your baby is growing faster than your diet is allowing.

-- Give Breeders' Edge® Oral Cal Plus at twice the labeled dose, two times a day for two or three days.
-Then move to Doc Roy's® Healthy Bones supplement during growth period.
-Have the next owner get Healthy Bones before the puppy goes home and ensure that he stays on this supplement for 8 months until the growth plates close.
+- Give Breeders' Edge® Oral Cal Plus at twice the labeled dose, two times a day for three days.
+Start on Doc Roy's® Healthy Bones supplement at same time and continue through the growth period.
+Have the next owner get Healthy Bones before the puppy goes home and ensure that he stays on this supplement for eight months until the growth plates close.
 We want to prevent reoccurrence of this issue, especially when the puppy is not in your hands to correct.

 - Feed Healthy Bones twice a day for two weeks and then once a day.
 We can catch them up by using gel or injectable, then keep them laying Ca/P down with oral supplement!
 Remember, if you just use Calcium without Phosphorus/Zinc and Vitamin D, C and other minor minerals, the condition will only get worse.
-That is why we weaned.
-Everything must be balanced to correct bone growth; we are just replacing all that is needed to catch up.
+Everything must be balanced to correct bone growth; you are just replacing all that is needed to catch up.

 - Limit exercise until bone is hardened as you want the bone to heal straight, not crooked.
 Pressure from romping and running bows the long bone while soft.
 Usually one week does it.